madelmann/libMyJson/trunk/Docs/README.txt

 CMake:
 ------

-To build on CMake one would use the following command:
+To build with CMake one would use the following command:

 cmake [-G <your desired generator>] -DBUILD=Debug|Release <path-to-source>